 - B.A., Geography and Political Science, University of Kentucky, 2008

 - Assistant Professor, Department of Geosciences, Mississippi State University, 2017-present

 - Visiting Scholar, Department of Geography, University of Kentucky, 2016-2017

 - Postdoctoral Fellow, Center for Urban Innovation, Georgia Institute of Technology, 2015-2016

-- human geography, digital geographies, critical GIS, urban geography, socio-spatial inequality
+- urban geography, digital geographies, critical cartography/GIS, socio-spatial inequality, geographic thought and methodology

 - GR8313 Advanced Cultural Geography

 - GR4203/6203 Geography of North America

 - Urban Affairs Association

 - Mustafa Monk (MS)

 - Shelton, T. and A. Poorthuis.
 2019.
 The nature of neighborhoods: using big data to rethink the geographies of Atlanta’s Neighborhood Planning Unit system.
 Annals of the American Association of Geographers 109(5): 1341-1361.

 - Shelton, T. and T. Lodato.
 2019.
 Actually existing smart citizens: expertise and (non)participation in the making of the smart city.
 City 23(1): 35-52.